Blockchain – starter guide

 What is the blockchain?

-Blockchain is something like distributed database or distributed ledger.
-It gives possibility to saving and tracking assets in a network.
-Blockchain is distributed to every connected users in network and confirmed by them.
+The blockchain is something like a distributed database or distributed ledger.
+It gives the possibility to saving and tracking assets in a network.
+The blockchain is distributed to every connected user in the network and confirmed by them.
 It’s possible to find some block, what is wrong and becomes side-block (throwing away by participation users).

 So Blockchain owes its name from linking together blocks and chains.
 It is a chain of some blocks what stores data.
-Thats mean if number of operations (eg. transactions) grows through time, also size of blockchain grows.
+That’s mean if a number of operations (eg. transactions) grow through time, also the size of blockchain grows.
 Also every block stores digital fingerprint named hash and hash of previous block and hashes of transactions.
-All data stores in block together connects block into a blockchain.
+All data stores in a block together connects block into a blockchain.

-Blockchain should be not replacement for the database.
-Main purpose of blockchain is recording transactions.
+Blockchain should be no replacement for the database.
+The main purpose of blockchain is recording transactions.
 It provides strong proof for executed some operation and data in blocks will never change.
-To revert some transaction we can only make second transaction for reverting first.
-But two transaction will be visible in blockchain.
+To revert some transaction we can only make the second transaction for reverting first.
+But two transaction will be visible in the blockchain.
 We can’t just delete data.

 How does blockchain really work?

 The most popular software using blockchain is Bitcoin.
-It is a cryptocurrency based on sha256 algorithm for hashing.
+It is a cryptocurrency based on a sha256 algorithm for hashing.
 Bitcoin using blockchain for saving user balances.
-This technology and order in blockchain gives Bitcoin possibility to calculate how much Bitcoins user have.
+This technology and order in blockchain give Bitcoin possibility to calculate how much Bitcoins user have.

 Bitcoin also using cryptography to deliver wallets.
-Wallets in bitcoin are pair of cryptographic keys (private and public).
-Also as bitcoin is proof of work concept there are exists process called mining.
+Wallets in Bitcoin are a pair of cryptographic keys (private and public).
+Also as Bitcoin is proof of work concept there are exists process called mining.

-Mining is the process calculating what transaction will be included in current block.
+Mining is the process calculating what transaction will be included in a current block.
 As mentioned above, every block is confirmed.
 So transaction truly is only a promise.
 When it was mined, then other miners check the work and add confirmation.
-For example, when transaction have 9 confirmations, we can tell for sure, that transactions is correct.
+For example, when the transaction has 9 confirmations, we can tell for sure, that transactions are correct.

 What about Ethereum?

-Main competitor for Bitcoin is Ethereum.
-Ethereum have different algorithm for hashing called Ethash.
+The main competitor for Bitcoin is Ethereum.
+Ethereum has different algorithm for hashing called Ethash.
 It is a modification of Dagger-Hashimoto algorithm.
 And it uses a lot of RAM memory for mining.
 With Bitcoin, we can use a specific chipset for mining called ASIC (application-specific integrated circuit).
 In Ethereum there no ASIC’s yet, so mining process works mainly on graphics cards.
-Ethereum also have more advanced code and supports Smart Contracts.
+Ethereum also has more advanced code and supports Smart Contracts.

 What is Smart Contract?

 It’s nothing else than application.
-For web, we just can compare this for website backend.
-For Smart Contract you can write single-page frontend and then you will have full application, called Dapp.
-Smart Contracts use a blockchain to saving state and some data for application.
-For business this can be a powerful tool what provides perfect tool for applications like democracy or DAO (Decentralized Autonomous Organization).
+For the web, we just can compare this for website backend.
+For Smart Contract, you can write single-page front end and then you will have a full application, called Dapp.
+Smart Contracts use a blockchain to saving state and some data for the application.
+For business, this can be a powerful tool what provides the perfect tool for applications like democracy or DAO (Decentralized Autonomous Organization).